 The Netflix app works with Android, iOS, and Windows Phone devices.
 The latest Android app requires Android 5.0 (Lollipop) or higher, and for Apple devices, you’ll need iOS 5.0 or higher.

-On older TVs, Netflix can also be casted to any compatible Chromecast device, although AirPlay is no longer supported by the platform.
+On older TVs, Netflix can also be cast to any compatible Chromecast device, although AirPlay is no longer supported by the platform.

 One of the most notable devices that isn’t supported by Netflix is the Nintendo Switch.
 Given that both Hulu and YouTube are already available on the Switch, hopefully it’s just a matter of time before it’s officially supported.